bucalein/ArduinoVM/README.md

 --------
   TODO
 --------
-This project just started out, and so, there are a lot of things still to be done, some examples:
+Where to go from here?
+There are a tons of things still to be done, some examples:

-|- write the documentation
+|- write more documentation
 |- write better code for some functions like VM::Compile
 |- improve the compiler.cpp : add labels, includes,
-|- add more instructions to the VM: from to every register,
-   dereference of stack memory
+|- add more instructions to the VM: dereference of the stack memory and interrupt routines
-|- completition of the tests
+|- write more tests

 -------------